Psephos - Adam Carr's Election Archive

 Since 1910 the seat has elected a non-Labor member only twice, in the UAP landslide year of 1931, and in 1966, when the sitting Labor member Sam Benson was expelled and retained the seat as an independent.
 Brian Howe, who won Batman in 1977, was a stalwart of the Socialist Left, a senior minister in the Hawke and Keating governments and Deputy Prime Minister from 1991 to 1995.
 He was succeeded in 1996 by former ACTU President Martin Ferguson, who was a senior minister in the Rudd-Gillard Government.
 Ferguson was officially a member of the Left but took an independent line on many issues.
 He retired in 2013 and was succeeded by David Feeney, a Labor Senator for Victoria from 2008 to 2013.
 In early 2018, when it became clear that Feeney could not document that he had renounced any possible claim to British citizenship he might have through his British-born father, he resigned, and did not contest the subsequent by-election.

-Although Batman was the safest Labor seat in Australia in two-party terms, the Greens have come second at every election since 2010.
+Although Batman is among the safest Labor seats in Australia in two-party terms, the Greens have come second at every election since 2010.
 In 2013 Feeney's majority over the Greens was a healthy 10.6%, but that was because the Liberals, who came third, directed their preferences to Labor.
 In 2016 the Labor majority was cut to 1.0%.
-The 2018 redistribution removed some Labor territory at the northern end of the seat, slightly cutting the Labor majority.
 With the Northcote area now voting solidly for the Greens, Labor is fortunate that the Greens have so little support in the northern half of the seat.

-Ged Kearney, Labor MP for Batman since the 2018 by-election, was a nurse and nurse educator before becoming an official of the Australian Nursing Federation, of which she was federal secretary 2008-10.
-She was President of the Australian Council of Trade Unions 2010-18.
-At the 2019 election she was re-elected with a strong swing against the Greens.
-Given her high profile and her left-wing views, she must be considered a good prospect of holding Cooper against future Greens challenges.
-She is now Assistant Minister for Health and Aged Care.
+Ged Kearney, Labor MP for Batman 2018-19 and for Cooper since 2019, was federal secretary of the Australian Nursing Federation and President of the Australian Council of Trade Unions before her election At the 2019 election she was re-elected with a strong swing against the Greens, although the Greens vote rose again in 2022.
+Kearney is now Assistant Minister for Health and Aged Care.

 * The renaming followed a campaign to draw attention to John Batman's role in the massacres of Indigenous people in Tasmania in the 1830s.